-Are you an INFP who loves anime?
 Over the last two months, I’ve gotten dozens of requests for an article about INFP characters in anime.
 It seems to me that anime characters have a special place in the hearts of INFPs, and it’s not hard to see why.
-Anime is filled with characters who fight for what they believe in, adhere to their values, and want to make the world a better place.
-There’s also a lot of artistic merit in anime – with dramatic colors and designs portraying the inner world of the characters’ hearts.
+Anime is filled with characters who fight for what they believe in, live with conviction, and strive to make the world a better place.
+There’s also a lot of artistic merit in anime, with dramatic colors and designs portraying the inner world of the characters’ hearts.
 Today I want to explore eleven characters you’ll probably relate to if you’re an INFP.
 Some of these characters showcase the best qualities of INFPs, while others showcase unhealthy characteristics.

 Let’s get started!